 I think you might know the drill when it comes to this step.

-If you live in Madrid, you’ll have to visit the ever so dreaded and slightly scary Police Station (the Brigada Provincial de Extranjería y Fronteras-otherwise known as Aluche, based on the name of the nearest metro station).
+If you live in Madrid, you’ll have to visit the dreaded and slightly scary Police Station (the Brigada Provincial de Extranjería y Fronteras -otherwise known as Aluche, based on the name of the nearest metro station).
 If you’re in a different part of Spain, schedule an appointment and go to the local immigration center on that day with the following documents:

 - Valid passport

 - Signed copy of the Modelo Ex-17 (only print the first two pages)

 - Two ID-sized photos for the card itself